Representations of Aut(M)-Invariant Measures: Free Structures

 We say that $\M$ is \defn{free} if all compatible collections have an extension.

 \end{definition}

-If $\M$ is not canonical, we say $\M$ is free if $\M_{\Aut(\M)}$ is free.
+If $\M$ is not canonical, we say $\M$ is free if $\CanStr{\Aut(\M)}$ is free.
 A free structure can be thought of as a structure where any way of amalgamating types is consistent so long as it is locally consistent.

 \begin{example} The quintessential example of a free structure is the Rado graph, \Rado.
-The canonical structure $\M_{\Aut(\Rado)}$ is the structure where \begin{itemize} \item there are two binary relations, $E$, the edges, and $E^*$, the non-edges, which are disjoint,

-\item for every finite graph $G$ there is a relation $R_G$ which holds exactly when the parameters form a graph isomorphic to $G$. \end{itemize} \end{example}
+The canonical structure $\CanStr{\Aut(\Rado)}$ is the structure where for every finite graph $G$ there is a relation $R_G$ which holds exactly when the parameters form a graph isomorphic to $G$. \end{example}

 We also have the following example of a canonical structure which is not free. \begin{example} Let $\Trado$ be the triangle free random graph.
-The canonical structure of $\Trado$ is the structure where \begin{itemize} \item there are two binary relations, $E$, the edges, and $E^*$, the non-edges, which are disjoint,
+The canonical structure of $\Trado$ is the structure where for every finite triangle free graph $G$ there is a relation $R_G$ which holds exactly when the parameters form a graph isomorphic to $G$.

-\item for every finite triangle free graph $G$ there is a relation $R_G$ which holds exactly when the parameters form a graph isomorphic to $G$. \end{itemize} This structure is not free as $\{E(x_0, x_1), E(x_1, x_2), E(x_2, x_0)\}$ is a compatible collection which is not the restriction of any relation in the canonical structure of $\Trado$.
+This structure is not free.
+To see this let $E$ be the graph with two elements and an edge between them.
+Then $\{E(x_0, x_1), E(x_1, x_2), E(x_2, x_0)\}$ is a compatible collection which is not the restriction of any relation in the canonical structure of $\Trado$.
 This is a quintessential example of how a canonical structure can fail to be free.

 \end{example}

 Even though not all canonical structures are free, every canonical structure is contained in a free canonical structure.
 Further we can find a minimal such free extension.

 \begin{lemma} Suppose $\M$ is a canonical $\Lang_\M$-structure.
 Then there is a canonical structure $\FreeCS{\M}$ such that \begin{itemize} \item $\FreeCS{\M}$ is free,